 Add the zucchini slices and cook 1 more minute, then add the chicken stock (I recommend to use low sodium).
 Add the oyster sauce to the soup, mix and bring the whole thing to a boil.

 Simmer for a few minutes.
 When the vegetables are soft and tender, add the seafood.
 Season with Korean soy sauce for soup.
 Adjust the seasoning according to your taste.
-Now, your Korean spicy seafood noodle soup, Jjamppong, is ready to serve.
+Now, your Korean spicy seafood noodle soup (Jjamppong) is ready to serve.

 Ladle the hot soup over the noodles.

-Take a moment to stare at the beauty for 2 seconds first, just to pay respect to the chef.
-Then start the slurping noodles.
+Take a moment to stare at the beauty for 2 seconds first, to show a respect to the chef.
+Then start slurping the noodles.
 Don’t forget the spicy broth.
-Unless you added the cayenne pepper, it is not overly spicy as you might think.
-You’re gonna love this, folks!
-I devoured the entire bowl of soup in less than 5 minutes, I think.
+Unless you added the cayenne pepper, it is not overly spicy as you would think.

 Ingredients

-- 1/3 lb pork loin thinly sliced, optional
+- 1/3 lb pork loin, thinly sliced, optional

-- 1/4 green cabbage sliced
+- 1/4 green cabbage, sliced

-- 1 onion sliced
+- 1 onion, sliced

-- 1 zucchini sliced
+- 1 zucchini, sliced

-- 4 cups low sodium chicken broth
+- 4 cup low sodium chicken broth

 - 1 cup water

-- freshly ground pepper to taste
+- freshly ground pepper , to taste

-- Wheat noodles or spaghetti
+- Wheat noodles , or spaghetti noodles

 Instructions